wvlet/airframe/docs/src/main/tut/docs/internals.md

 ### Surface Parameters

-Surface also holds object parmeters, so that we can find objects necessary for building `A`:
+Surface also holds object parameters, so that we can find objects necessary for building `A`:
 ```scala
 case class A(b:B, c:C)